 Informed Leaders: Casualty Assistance, Stress and Burnout

 No-nonsense briefing on the powerful and lasting impact of military loss on the unit and families.
-Covers combat and non-combat deaths, survival guilt and deployment-delayed reactions on those who remain.
-Identifies signs of cumulative organizational stress.
-Provides proven tips to build resilience in high op-tempo, high stress environments.
+Covers combat and non-combat deaths plus survival guilt in those who remain.
+Identifies indicators of organizational stress.
+Provides proven tips to manage stress and burnout in high op-tempo, stress environments.

 “Outstanding!
 One of the finest presentations I’ve seen in 25+ years.”